srilalitharanikintali/reactjs.org/beta/src/pages/learn/your-first-component.md

 ### Your own component {/*your-own-component*/}

 Write a component from scratch.
 You can give it any valid name and return any markup.
-If you're out of ideas, you can write a `Congratulations` component thats shows `<h1>Good job!</h1>`.
+If you're out of ideas, you can write a `Congratulations` component that shows `<h1>Good job!</h1>`.
 Don't forget to export it!

 <Sandpack>